doctrine/orm/UPGRADE.md

 Any operation dependent on `firstResult`/`maxResult` should take place within the `SqlFinalizer::createExecutor()` method.
 Details can be found at https://github.com/doctrine/orm/pull/11188.

-## Explictly forbid property hooks
+## Explicitly forbid property hooks

 Property hooks are not supported yet by Doctrine ORM.
 Until support is added, they are explicitly forbidden because the support would result in a breaking